-Implementing a shorter incision, Dr. Cambeiro uses a mini tummy tuck for patients who don’t require as much correction.
-The procedure addresses loose skin and fat beneath the belly button, without moving its location.
+Dr. Cambeiro uses a mini tummy tuck for patients who don’t require as much correction in implementing a shorter incision.
+The procedure addresses loose skin and fat beneath the belly button without moving its location.
 The scar from the mini tummy tuck can be compared to that from a C-section.

 This technique, also known as abdominal dermolipectomy, is a modified version of abdominoplasty.
 It addresses overhanging skin below the belly button.
 The operation is mostly performed to improve personal hygiene, prevent infections, and alleviate pain.
 For many patients, it is a medical necessity and, therefore, often covered by medical insurance.

 Reverse abdominoplasty is a surgical procedure that can lift and tighten excess skin from the stomach.
 Unlike the traditional tummy tuck, which excises skin from the lower stomach, the reverse tummy tuck only removes skin from the upper abdomen.
 During a reverse tummy tuck, Dr. Cabeiro uses an inframammary incision below the breasts, leaving the scars well hidden within the breast crease.
 The technique can easily be combined with other body sculpting procedures, such as a breast lift, using the same incision, for optimal results.